hauke96/wiki2book/integration-tests/README.md

 ### Update expected files

-Updating files is easy: Either modify them manually or -- what I recommend -- just copy the actual output file from the `results` folder and edit it if necessary.
+Updating files is easy: Either modify them manually or -- what I recommend -- use the `update.sh` script to update the files of a specific test (e.g. `./update.sh headings` for the `test-headings.mediawiki` test file).

 ## Create a new test

-Creating a new test is easy (also take a look on existing tests):
+Creating a new test is easy (also take a look at existing tests):

 1. Create a mediawiki file with the name scheme `test-<some-name>.mediawiki`
-2. Run the tests using `./run.sh`
+2. Run the update script `./update.sh <some-name>`
-3. Copy the resulting `test-<some-name>.html` and `test-<some-name>.filelist` files from `results/test-<some-name>/` to this folder.
-I *can't* recommend creating the expected files yourself ... just copy and edit them :D
+3. Take a look at the `.html` and `.filelist` file to check if everything is alright.
+If not, adjust these files so that they contain the expected content.

 That's it.